rakshithaelango/Cognizant-Agile-Methodology-Virtual-Internship/README.md

 # Task 1 - Waterfall vs Agile

-* Mainly,This project is designed TO LEARN, WORK ON, and PRESENT INFORMATION about Agile.
+* Mainly,This Task-1 is designed TO LEARN, WORK ON, and PRESENT INFORMATION about Agile / Waterfall Model.

    * Waterfall vs Agile
    * Comparative Analysis Of Two Methodologies (Waterfall vs Agile)